-Investing in a Stairlift: The Myths & TruthsAlexander Fox
+Investing in a Stairlift: The Myths & TruthsIan Gibson

 It doesn’t mean you’re getting older, nor does it mean that you’re any less of the person you used to be.
-Suffering from limited mobility and needing assistance travelling around your home and navigating the stairs is simply a factor of life.
+Suffering from limited mobility and needing assistance navigating the stairs is simply a factor of life.

 However, this isn’t something you should suffer from and it shouldn’t affect your quality of life.
 Choosing to invest in a stairlift can help you to regain your independence, eliminate the risk of falls and injuries, and simply improve your wellbeing.